cafebazaar/flutter_poolakey/example/README.md

-# foolakey_example
+# flutter_poolakey_example

-Demonstrates how to use the foolakey plugin.
+Demonstrates how to use the flutter_poolakey plugin.

 ## Getting Started